dents0/SpeechGenerator/README.md

 Description
 -----------
 A speech generator written in Python.
-The script generates a speech of the desired lenght and saves it to a .docx file.
+The script generates a speech of the desired length and saves it to a .docx file.

 People say approximately 5 sentences per minute, however, as the speech gets longer, the amount of sentences per minute will decrease.